 Any residual discomfort should go away within a couple of weeks.
 However, you may need several months between bone grafting and dental implants to allow the surgical site to completely heal.
 Your dentist will provide you with a specific timeline for the next steps in your process.

-Learn More About Bone Grafting in Woodbury, NY
+Learn More About Bone Grafting in Syosset, NY

-Barkoff Dental in Woodbury, NY provides bone grafting and complete restorative dentistry services including dental implants.
+Barkoff Dental in Syosset, NY provides bone grafting and complete restorative dentistry services including dental implants.
 To learn more about improving your smile, contact us at 516-921-1133, or request an appointment online.